-After a stopover at Penang in Malaya, we headed across the northern parts of the Indian Ocean to Ceylon (today's Sri Lanka).
-Here we stayed in another mission home in Colombo for the next two weeks while we waited for a ship coming from England to take us to Australia
+We spent two days in Singapore and a day in Penang then we headed across the northern parts of the Indian Ocean to Ceylon (today's Sri Lanka).
+We berthed in Colombo on October 9th.
+Here we stayed at the Keswick Home for the next twelve days while we waited for a ship coming from England to take us to Australia.

 We were taken to a place called Kandy in the middle of the island where we were offered rides on some very muddy elephants.
 Our minders decided against it.
-Back at Colombo I wandered off into a coconut plantation and succeeded in retrieving a coconut and trying to extract the milk from it.
+Back at Colombo, a couple of days later, I wandered off into a coconut plantation and succeeded in retrieving a coconut and trying to extract the milk from it.
 As I was concentrating on what I was doing, I wasn't aware of the approaching footsteps until a rather angry and certainly authoritative voice demanded to know what I thought I was doing.
 I was taken up to the house and a European man came out who was obviously the owner and told me to sit down.
 I told him what I had been doing and said that I didn't realise I had done anything wrong as there were no fences or anything else indicating that it was private land.
 He called out something to his lackey who presently came back with a huge glass of coconut milk.
 I was told to drink it, almost as if this was my punishment.
 Although it did not come up to a good glass of orangeade, it was still pretty good.

-Finally we boarded our ship for Australia.
+On 21st October we boarded the Orcades (pictured) for Australia.
 I loved sea travel and remember only having a short time of seasickness even though some of the waves would have dwarfed our ship as we made our way across the Indian Ocean.

-In Perth we were met by our mother's family and I found myself completely awestruck by four or five female cousins all about our age who were also there.
+In Perth we were met by Amy's family and I found myself completely awestruck by four or five female cousins all about our age who were also there.
 They seemed to be extraordinarily pretty.
 I only remember feeling terribly awkward as we shared the back of a small bus with them.
+We were only in Perth for a day, but for some reason this is not mentioned in Don's diary.